 sudo apt install chromium

-Once the installation completes, verify the success of the installation by checking its version:
+After the installation completes, verify it by checking the version:

 chromium --version